-We are grateful to helpful comments from Rebecca Hann, Xu Jiang, Lorien Stice-Lawrence, Anastasia Zakolyukina, an anonymous reviewer of the 2022 FARS meeting, and conference and seminar participants at the Columbia Burton Accounting Conference, University of Maryland, University of Miami, and University of Science and Technology of China.
+We are grateful to helpful comments from Jeremy Bertomeu, Rebecca Hann, Xu Jiang, Jon Karpoff, Lorien Stice-Lawrence, Valeri Nikolaev, Anastasia Zakolyukina, Frank Zhou, an anonymous reviewer of the 2022 FARS meeting, and conference/seminar participants at the Accounting and Economics Society webinar, 9th SEC Annual Conference on Financial Market Regulation, Chinese University of Hong Kong, 2021 Columbia Burton Accounting Conference, 2022 FARS meeting, 2021 HKUST Accounting Research Symposium, 2022 MFA meeting, University of Maryland, University of Miami, and University of Science and Technology of China.

-© Vivian W. Fang, Nan Li, Wenyu Wang and Gaoqing Zhang 2021.
+© Vivian W. Fang, Nan Li, Wenyu Wang and Gaoqing Zhang 2022.
 All rights reserved.
 Short sections of text, not to exceed two paragraphs, may be quoted without explicit permission provided that full credit, including © notice, is given to the source.